HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-TaskForPatient-intro.md

 {:.grid}

 ### Modification of fields
 In addition to a limited set of status values, the patient application is only permitted to modify a specific set of elements in responding to the task request.
 These elements include: .status, .statusReason, and .output.
 All other elements are outside of the scope of this IG.
-The patient application cannot modify the status of the referral task [SDOHCC Task For Referral Management], that can only be done by the requester and the performing or intermediary entity.
+The patient application cannot modify the status of the referral task [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html), that can only be done by the requester and the performing or intermediary entity.

 {% include markdown-link-references.md %}